TADIYOS49/RentEZ/README.md

 The folder structure will consist of
 - client
 - server
-Each have their own disjoint structure with their own source code located in src folder.

 # Features
 - A web-based platform that allows students to create an account and login.